 In March, BG&A submitted a report to the EPA’s Office of the Inspector General on behalf of the Energy Future Coalition and Urban Air Initiative detailing EPA’s failure to update the Agency’s science on the environmental effects of biofuels.

-BG&A’s submission shows that EPA’s 2010 lifecycle analysis and 2011 Report to Congress have been outdated by a growing body of scientific data on ethanol’s emissions reduction benefits.
+BG&A’s report to the IG and other recent submissions shows that EPA’s 2010 lifecycle analysis and 2011 Report to Congress have been outdated by a growing body of scientific data on ethanol’s emissions reduction benefits.
 New science shows that corn ethanol is significantly cleaner than EPA predicted in 2010, and gasoline is significantly dirtier.
 As a result, blending ethanol into gasoline has reduced emissions of greenhouse gases and other toxic pollutants.

 Following the Inspector General’s audit, EPA agreed to submit its overdue Report to Congress by the end of 2017.